bbauska/W3Cx-5of5/README.md

   style="width:50%"
   title="How to add an event listener to html element" alt="How to add an event listener to html element." />
-<p>In this video, I will show you how to add an event listener to an html
+<p>In this lesson, I will show you how to add an event listener to an html
-element, and not to the whole document, like in the previous video.</p>
+element, and not to the whole document, like in the previous lesson.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 250. onclick = name of function (223) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">